QuangBlackJack/Django-Moonware-University/Moonware/README.md

 *remember to set 2nd authentication before doing that

-sorry that I can't add those two line in this project, my two gmails was blocked because of leaking :"((
+sorry that I can't add those two line in this project, my two gmails was blocked because of being leaked :"((

 oh, and dont forget to add the library when u run the code (it will ask u, so u can get the library name) do it like: